The Satapatha Brahmana

 THIRD BRÂHMANA.

-4:6:3:22.
+4:6:3:11.
+Now as to the manner of animal offerings.
+One may perform with the (ordinary) set of eleven victims.
+He seizes one for Agni as the first victim, and one for Varuna (as the last); then again one for Agni.: in this way let him perform with the set of eleven victims 2.4:6:3:22.
 Or one may day after day seize a victim for Indra and Agni; for all the gods are Agni, since in Agni offering is made to all the deities; and Indra is the deity of the sacrifice: thus he neither offends any of the deities, nor does he offend him who is the deity of the sacrifice.

 4:6:3:33.
 Then as to the manner (of animal offering) in accordance with the Stoma 3.
 At the Agnishtoma